What is the chronic stage of rheumatoid arthritis?

 Are there any safety issues to be alert to and how do you approach them?

-Yes, there are a wide range of safety issues you need to consider during the chronic stage of rheumatoid arthritis.
+Yes, there are a wide range of safety issues you need to consider during the chronic stage of RA.
 To approach these safety issues, you should:

-- Pathologic processes associated with rheumatoid arthritis may lead to joint instability
+- Pathologic processes associated with RA may lead to joint instability.

 - Recognising joint instability in the upper cervical spine is critical.
 Instability can lead to sudden, unexpected death or quadriplegia.